sap-tutorials/Tutorials/tutorials/appstudio-sapui5-integrationcard-create/appstudio-sapui5-integrationcard-create.md

 ---

 [ACCORDION-BEGIN [Step 1: ](Check for Development Tools for SAP Work Zone extension)]

+Note: If you are following this tutorial as part of a workshop, please skip this step.

 1. In SAP Business Application Studio, stop the dev space if it is not already stopped.